-Skin cancer is the most common of all cancers, afflicting perhaps two thirds of white-skinned New Zealanders and many others throughout the world.
-Skin cancer is also the easiest cancer to cure, if diagnosed and treated early.
+Skin cancer is the most common of all cancers, afflicting perhaps two-thirds of white-skinned New Zealanders and many others throughout the world.
+Skin cancer is also the easiest cancer to cure if diagnosed and treated early.
 However, if the skin cancer is allowed to progress, it can result in disfigurement and even death.

-Who should do do self skin examination?
+Who should do a self-skin examination?

 Everyone should!
 It is particularly important for people with the following characteristics to do so.

 - Aged over 40

 - Previous basal cell carcinoma or squamous cell carcinoma